-Each Spring and Fall The Alliance puts together a series of workshops specifically for foster and adoptive parents.
-These 1-hour courses are hosted online on Monday evenings so caregivers can attend from the comfort of their own home without having to find childcare.
+Each Spring and Fall The Alliance puts together a series of FREE workshops for foster, adoptive, and kinship parents as well as any parent raising a child that has a history of past trauma.
+These 1-hour courses are hosted online so caregivers can attend from the comfort of their own home without having to find childcare.
+Workshop dates for 2021 are below and make sure you've subscribed to our newsletter to hear what topics are being taught and register.

 2021 Spring Dates: April 12, 19 & 26 | 8-9pm PST